-Once inside the Kasbah, there is a small neighbourhood which makes the perfect place for you to take a stroll through its beautiful white and blue whitewashed alleyways.
+Once inside the Kasbah, there is a small neighborhood that makes the perfect place for you to take a stroll through its beautiful white and blue whitewashed alleyways.
 Here you will also find the oldest mosque in Rabat, the Kasbah Mosque which was constructed in 1150.
-When you walk to the far end of the Kasbah, there is a large open space which offers a picturesque panoramic view of the nearby city of Salé and the Atlantic Ocean.
+When you walk to the far end of the Kasbah, there is a large open space that offers a picturesque panoramic view of the nearby city of Salé and the Atlantic Ocean.

 Interesting fact: The outside of this Kasbah was one of the film locations in the movie Mission Impossible V: Rogue Nation where Tom Cruise drove a BMW M3 in a car chase scene.

 Within the Oudaias Kasbah, just south of Bab Ouadaia (the main gateway), are the Oudaias Museum and the Andalusian Gardens.